ValveSoftware/ArtifactDeckCode/README.md

 ### Some notes about the json format

-* Currently only english is enabled, but more languages will be released at a later date
 * Text fields (card_name, card_text and the name on set_info) will contain
 english and additional languages.
 * Image fields (mini-image, large-image, ingame-image) provide a default image and keys